easymock/easymock/README.md

 </repositories>
 ```
 - Release the repository.
 It will be synced with Maven Central Repository
-- Announce to easymock@yahoogroups.com, tweet and blog ;-)
+- Announce to gitter, tweet and blog ;-)

 Deploy the website
 --------------------------------------------------------------------------------------